 And that was how I ended up in Keats’ house touching his face.
 To further justify my museum nerdiness + mild infatuation, I can only describe the experience as unique and surreal.

 With a life mask, you can engage with those who’ve predeceased you, whether you feel the contours of their face or just look.
 It’s so rare to find this kind of connection with individuals who died before photography gathered steam.
 Maybe Keats House really knew their audience, but the experience far surpassed trying to picture someone’s face based on portraits: here was the unembellished truth of what Keats really looked like.
 Since no photographs of him exist, the mask is an invaluable instrument of truth.

 Upstairs was a much more sobering reality, but affecting all the same.
-The lighthearted yet poignant discovery of the life mask was replaced by a sombre shift: here, behind glass, was Keats’ death mask.
+The lighthearted yet poignant discovery of the life mask was now replaced by a sombre shift: here, behind glass, was Keats’ death mask.
 Keats died of tuberculosis aged 25.
 The difference in his face was noticeable.
-His once robust features were gaunt and thinner, a mark of the illness that claimed his life; and like the life mask, coming face to face with Keats was unparalleled in significance.
-It’s appropriate that this iteration was inaccessible by touch, for obvious ethical (and perhaps spiritual) reasons.
+His once robust features were gaunt and thinner, a mark of the illness that claimed his life; and like the life mask, coming face to face with Keats (now in death) was jarring.
+It’s appropriate that this iteration was inaccessible by touch, for obvious ethical (and perhaps even spiritual) reasons.
 No one needs to touch a death mask, unless they’re a collections manager!
 Regardless, I was glad to have the rare privilege of seeing both a life and death mask of the same person, however grim the comparison.

 When old age shall this generation waste, Thou shalt remain, in midst of other woe Than ours, a friend to man, to whom thou say’st, “Beauty is truth, truth beauty — that is all Ye know on earth, and all ye need to know.”